remimarenco/jalpc_jekyll_theme/README.md

 I hope you enjoy using Jalpc.
 If you encounter any issues, please feel free to let me know by creating an issue.
 I'd love to help.

-## Upgrading Jalpc
+## Upgrading this template

-Jalpc is always being improved by its users, so sometimes one may need to upgrade.
+This website or Jalpc (the original repo) is always being improved by its users, so sometimes one may need to upgrade.

 ### Ensure there's an upstream remote